 Have you ever attended one of these events primarily because of the food?

-Now I will say that I don’t do this very often anymore, but especially when I was in college I went to many events primarily because I could take care of a meal for free.
+Now I will say that I don’t do this very often anymore, but especially when I was in college, I went to many events primarily because I could take care of a meal for free.
 I’ve even gone to events I cared nothing about with friends just because there was free food.

-Hey, a girls gotta eat!
+Hey, girls, gotta eat!

 Money saved = at least $500 since college.